-What are the average gas & electricity bills in Ireland?
+What are Average Gas & Electricity Bills in Ireland?

-You may have heard figures bandied about for average electricity bill and gas usage in Ireland, but do these figures actually accurately represent Irish households?
-And what does average household consumption have to do with your household?
+You may have heard figures for average electricity bill and gas usage in Ireland, but do these figures accurately represent Irish households?
+Discover the current average costs for electricity and gas in Ireland and see if you are one of the many Irish overpaying for their energy bills.

 What is the average electricity usage in Ireland?